How To Raise More Money

 Everyone wants to raise more money.
 What are three practical steps any nonprofit can make to start getting more donations?

-Like I mentioned earlier — knowing where to start is a big issue for smaller nonprofits.
+As I mentioned earlier — knowing where to start is a big issue for smaller nonprofits.
 You are preoccupied with a lot of other tasks when working at a nonprofit, so being strategic may not always be top of mind.
 But here are three tips that I can point to that will help any nonprofit:

 1. Speak directly to donors – use gratitude and impact as your vehicles to start lines of conversation with people.
 Thank them for their contributions, and then let them know what you’re doing with their donation.
 Communicate that impact and continue to build resonance with them, and their inboxes